okayyjen/mealplanner/docs/mealplanner-ui-meals.md

 ### 1.5 Printing a Meal

 ### Overview
-Printing a meal allows users to print meal
-To delete a meal, please follow the steps below:
+To print a meal, please follow the steps below:

 **Steps to print a meal**